biomedia-mira/subgroup-separability/README.md

 All experiments can be run through the main file.
 Run `python main.py -h` to see the available configuration.

-Two preconfigured sweeps are provided in the `sweeps/` directory.
-Run both of these to reproduce all the experiments in the paper.
+Three preconfigured sweeps are provided in the `sweeps/` directory.
+Run these to reproduce all the experiments in the paper.
 See `sweeps/README.md` for more information.

 Once you've run the sweeps, we provide a notebook to analyze the results and reproduce our figures.